pelinozsezer/witflix/README.md

 # WitFlix Project

 ## Overview
-WitFlix is a project created to showcase my skills in HTML and CSS after three weeks of learning.
+WitFlix is a project created to showcase my skills in HTML and CSS after a week of learning.
 This project aims to replicate a specific webpage design to demonstrate my understanding of basic web development concepts.

 ## Project Goal
 The goal was to recreate a webpage that closely resembles the reference design below.